See an intro video for

 up and bring its heavy guns to bear.

-warships thrust themselves between their merchants and the enemy
+Ships sink; Others collide;Warships thrust themselves between their merchants and the enemy

-who are trying to attack them, convoys scatter.
+who are trying to attack them;

-Turrets jam, guns run out
+Turrets jam; Gguns run out

-systems crash.
+systems short

 Clausewitz’s saying